I apologize in advance if this artery-clogging, heart-attack inducing bacon wrapped sausage offends, but it is delicious.

 Hello, my name is Wes; Baked Bree is my (much) better half.
-After some gentle insinuation, slight cajoling, and finally the use of strong arm tactics, Bree has allowed me one opportunity to guest post on her blog.
+After some gentle insinuation, slight cajoling, and finally the use of strong-arm tactics, Bree has allowed me one opportunity to guest post on her blog.
 As excited as I am to do this, I am also a little fearful.
 This is Bree’s blog, and it is fantastic.
 I am generally sarcastic and irreverent, but not today.
 I do not dare bite the hand that quite literally feeds me.
-I am so proud of Bree and her blog; I hope I can do it justice….man log style.
+I am so proud of Bree and her blog; I hope I can do it justice….

-The great thing about man log is that you can church it up any way you like.
+The great thing about my bacon wrapped sausage is that you can church it up any way you like.
 Ham?
 Go for it.
 Chorizo?
 NICE!
 Good cheese?
 Why not?

 Once back at our lodging establishment, we got our hands on a grill, some hardwood for a fire, and an outdoor tile floor for our prep area.
 I do not recommend making yours on the ground.
-We made three man logs that night; refining our tactics as we went along.
-Brahma beer, a little ingenuity and some burnt arm hairs provided us all a meal that we still talk about.
-Without further ado, here is the man log, made in an actual kitchen, using (semi) sanitary procedures.
+We made three that night; refining our tactics as we went along.
+Brahma beer, a little ingenuity, and some burnt arm hairs provided us all a meal that we still talk about.
+Without further ado, here is the bacon wrapped sausage, made in an actual kitchen, using (semi) sanitary procedures.

-Remove the sausage from the casing and brown in a small pan.
+Remove the sausage from the casing and brown it in a small pan.

 While the sausage is browning, start working on your blanket-o-bacon.
 I like a 7 x 7 lattice.
 The tighter it is woven, the better.